Compact moduli of K3 surfaces: The rational curve divisor

-\begin{proof} Because $R_0$ contains no strata, it maps into the complement of the triple points of $X_0$, i.e. the union of the non-singular locus and the double locus.
-Then, the result is standard from the properness over $(C,0)$ of the space of predeformable stable maps \cite[Thm.~3.10]{li2001stable}. \end{proof}
+\begin{proof}[Proof of Lemma \ref{rc-rec1}] Because $G_0$ contains no strata, it maps into the complement of the triple points of $X_0$, i.e. the union of the non-singular locus and the double locus.
+Then, the result follows from the properness over $(C,0)$ of the space of predeformable stable maps \cite[Thm.~3.10]{li2001stable} to varieties with only double crossings. \end{proof}